alyssacheng15/ca-housing-price-predictor/README.md

 Machine learning regression model to precisely predict flight prices using datasets from kaggle and feature engineering.
 Employs Random Forest regression and fine-tuned with hyperparameter optimization and randomized search, using Python, scikit-learn, pandas, and matplotlib.
 Forecasts prices based on various features such as airline, source and destination cities, departure and arrival times, class of travel, and flight duration.

 ## Data
-The dataset used includes the following features:
+The data is pulled from [kaggle]([url](https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction)) and includes the following categories:
 * airline
 * flight (removed during preprocessing)
 * source city